 English Proficiency Requirement

-If you are an international student and your native language is not English and your TOEFL score is below 600 on the paper-based test, or 100 on the internet-based test, you are subject to this requirement.
+If you are an international student and your first language is not English and your TOEFL score is below 600 on the paper-based test, or 100 on the internet-based test, you are subject to this requirement.

 The English Proficiency Requirement ensures that speakers whose first language is not English know English well enough to